Rusydy/Rusydy/About/resume.md

   - Created and maintained a KIOSK application using Kotlin for DPR RI (House of Representatives of the Indonesian Republic).
   - Created system architecture and database design for new services using diagrams written in python and mermaid.js for PT.
 Hino Motors Sales Indonesia (HMSI)
   - Contributor to [scrcpy-plus](https://github.com/Frontesque/scrcpy-plus), an open-source project for remotely controlling Android devices
-  - Created a Task Management System using Laravel and Vue.js for admin site and Kotlin and Jetpack Compose for user mobile app
+  - Created a Task Management System using Laravel and Vue.js for admin site for PT.
+Tower Bersama Infrastructure Tbk and PT Ciptajaya Sejahtera Abadi
   - Created platform api and backoffice web using Laravel and Vue.js for Bimbel Strategis
   - Created the mobile app for field engineers using Kotlin and Jetpack Compose for PT.
 Tower Bersama Infrastructure Tbk and PT Ciptajaya Sejahtera Abadi